rAzoR8/SpvGenTwo/README.md

 * `SPVGENTWO_REPLACE_TRAITS` is set to TRUE by default.
 If FALSE, `<type_traits>` and `<utility>` header will be included under `spvgentwo::stdrep` namespace.
 * `SPVGENTWO_LOGGING` is set to TRUE by default, calls to module.log() will have not effect if FALSE.

 Note that I mainly develop on windows using clang and MSVC but I'll also try to support GCC/linux.
-No efforts for apple-clang, sorry!

 # Tools